How to Overcome Fear of Driving: 6 Tips by Experts

-Every year, millions of people stop driving or end up avoiding certain driving situations due to experiencing driving anxiety and panic.
+Every year, a lot of people stop driving or end up avoiding certain driving situations due to experiencing driving anxiety and panic.
 In a society where cars are used as transportation and vital for many jobs, overcoming driving anxiety and its symptoms can help immensely both in private and in public life.

 Driving anxiety (also known as fear of driving) is more common than most people might think.
 It can result in repeatedly selecting a far longer route with less traffic, which most people have done at least once, but it may also more critically result in a person letting the car stand unused in the garage and taking the bus or bicycle instead.

-You Can Overcome Driving Anxiety
+You Can Overcome Your Driving Anxiety!